-Delivery of coin possessed with knowledge that it is counterfeit

-240. Whoever, having any counterfeit coin which at the time when he became possessed of it, he knew to be counterfeit, fraudulently, or with intent that fraud may be committed, delivers the counterfeit coin to any person, or attempts to induce any person to receive it, shall be punished with imprisonment for a term not exceeding 10 years and fine.
+Delivery of coin possessed with knowledge that it is altered 251.
+Whoever - (a) having coin in his possession with respect to which the offence defined in section 247 or 249 has been committed; and (b) having known at the time when he became possessed of such coin that such offence had been committed with respect to it. fraudulently or with intent that fraud may be committed, delivers the coin to any other person, or attempts to induce any other person to receive the coin, shall be punished with imprisonment for a term not exceeding 10 years and fine.
+252. (No section).